NadeemDin/ML-Sensor-Exercise-Multiclassification/README.md

 ## Data Visualization
 filepath : `src\visualization\visualize.py`

-In this section, we explore visualizations of the sensor data to gain insights into exercise patterns and participant behavior.
+In this section, we explore sensor data visualizations to gain crucial insights into exercise patterns and participant behaviour, enhancing our machine learning model.
+These visuals offer a comprehensive understanding of the data dynamics,

 ### Comparing Medium vs. Heavy Sets
 We compare medium vs. heavy sets for a specific exercise, such as squats: